Royal tours of Canada: Anne, Princess Royal

 Anne, Princess Royal has conducted seven private working tours, and one official working tour of Canada since 2001.
 She conducted private working tours in August–September 2003, June 2004, June 2007, February 2010, April 2010, October 2013, and February 2015; and one official tour in November 2014.

 The Princess Royal's private tours to Canada are typically conducted in association with her honorary role as the colonel in chief of six units in the Canadian Forces.
 In April 2010, she visited St. John's to celebrate the anniversary of the Royal Newfoundland Regiment, as well as Regina, to celebrate its centennial.
-The Princess Royal also a visit to Barrie on 22 October 2013 to commemorate the opening of park with military significance and to visit the Grey and Simcoe Foresters, for which she their current colonel-in-chief.
+The Princess Royal also made a visit to Barrie on 22 October 2013 to commemorate the opening of park with military significance and to visit the Grey and Simcoe Foresters, for which she their current colonel-in-chief.

 The Princess Royal and her husband Vice-Admiral Tim Laurence arrived in Canada on 10 November 2014 in Ottawa for a two-day official tour, with focus on Remembrance Day ceremonies in Ottawa, such as the re-dedication of the National War Memorial.

-Edward, Duke of Edinburgh
+Prince Edward, Duke of Edinburgh

 Prince Edward, Earl of Wessex, with members of the Monarchist League of Canada in Toronto, 2005.

 Since 2001, Prince Edward, Duke of Edinburgh (known as Earl of Wessex 1999–2023), has conducted 17 private working tours in Canada.
 His first visit to Canada in the 21st century occurred in October 2001, with his latest tour occurring in October–November 2015.
 Most of these visits were conducted for ceremonies relating to the Duke of Edinburgh Award.

-In 2003, Prince Edward opened two parks in Saskatchewan, the Prince Edward Park in Melfort and the Queen's Golden Jubilee Rose Garden in Moose Jaw.
+In 2003, Prince Edward opened two parks in Saskatchewan, the Prince Edward Park in Melfort and the queen's Golden Jubilee Rose Garden in Moose Jaw.
 In 2005, the Earl and Countess of Wessex toured Ontario; the Earl visited Peterborough, Prince Edward County, and Toronto, while his spouse, Sophie, Countess of Wessex, went to Welland to be installed as Colonel-in-Chief of the Lincoln and Welland Regiment.

-The Countess has accompanied her husband, Prince Edward, on a number of tours to Canada.
+The Countess has accompanied her husband on a number of tours to Canada.
 Their tour of Canada in 2002 marked the Countess's first tour outside of the United Kingdom.
 In 2009, the Countess of Wessex opened the Air Force Museum of Alberta in Calgary, spending some hours visiting its displays.
 The Countess of Wessex has also conducted private working tours of her own, as was the case in November 2015.

 Prince Edward, Duke of Edinburgh, visited Canada from 25 June to 2 July 2025, focusing on Prince Edward Island, Toronto, and Ottawa.
 His visit included celebrating the 150th anniversary of the Prince Edward Island Regiment, participating in Canada Day celebrations in Ottawa, and engaging with youth through the Duke of Edinburgh's International Award.